Quick and Easy Bread Bowls

 - In a small bowl, dissolve yeast in warm water.
 In a large bowl, combine sugar, salt, yeast mixture and 3 cups flour; beat on medium speed 3 minutes.
 Stir in enough remaining flour to form a soft dough (dough will be sticky).

-- Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
+- Turn onto a floured surface; knead until smooth and elastic, 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
-Cover with plastic wrap and let rise in a warm place until doubled, about 30 minutes.
+Cover with a kitchen towel and let rise in a warm place until doubled, about 30 minutes.

 - Preheat oven to 500°.
 Punch dough down.
 Divide and shape into six balls.
 Place 3 in. apart on two baking sheets that have been generously sprinkled with cornmeal or greased.
 Cover with a kitchen towel; let rise in a warm place until doubled, about 15 minutes.
 If desired, spray loaves with water; generously sprinkle with sesame seeds.
-Using a sharp knife, score surface with shallow cuts in an X pattern.
+Using a sharp knife score surface with shallow cuts in an X pattern.
 Bake 2 minutes.
 Reduce oven setting to 425°.
-Bake 16-18 minutes longer or until golden brown and internal temperature reaches 190-200°.
+Bake until golden brown and internal temperature reaches 190-200°.
 Remove from pans to wire racks to cool.

 - Cut a thin slice off the top of bread.
-Hollow out bottom half, leaving a 1/4-in. shell (discard removed bread or save for another use).
+Hollow out bottom half, leaving a 1/4-in. shell (discard removed bread or save for another use, such as croutons).